Von Neumann universe: Applications of V as models for set theories

 If ω is the set of natural numbers, then Vω is the set of hereditarily finite sets, which is a model of set theory without the axiom of infinity.

-Vω+ω is the universe of "ordinary mathematics", and is a model of Zermelo set theory.
+Vω+ω is the universe of "ordinary mathematics", and is a model of Zermelo set theory (but not a model of ZF).
 A simple argument in favour of the adequacy of Vω+ω is the observation that Vω+1 is adequate for the integers, while Vω+2 is adequate for the real numbers, and most other normal mathematics can be built as relations of various kinds from these sets without needing the axiom of replacement to go outside Vω+ω.

 If κ is an inaccessible cardinal, then Vκ is a model of Zermelo–Fraenkel set theory (ZFC) itself, and Vκ+1 is a model of Morse–Kelley set theory.
 (Note that every ZFC model is also a ZF model, and every ZF model is also a Z model.)

 Interpretation of V as the "set of all sets"

-V is not "the set of all sets" for two reasons.
+V is not "the set of all (naive) sets" for two reasons.
 First, it is not a set; although each individual stage Vα is a set, their union V is a proper class.
 Second, the sets in V are only the well-founded sets.
 The axiom of foundation (or regularity) demands that every set be well founded and hence in V, and thus in ZFC every set is in V. But other axiom systems may omit the axiom of foundation or replace it by a strong negation (an example is Aczel's anti-foundation axiom).
 These non-well-founded set theories are not commonly employed, but are still possible to study.

 A third objection to the "set of all sets" interpretation is that not all sets are necessarily "pure sets", which are constructed from the empty set using power sets and unions.
 Zermelo proposed in 1908 the inclusion of urelements, from which he constructed a transfinite recursive hierarchy in 1930.
 Such urelements are used extensively in model theory, particularly in Fraenkel-Mostowski models.

+Hilbert's paradox

+The von Neumann universe satisfies the following two properties: